Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 The following requirements are considered:

 * Ability to force a client to re-authorize to verify that it is still authorized for content consumption.
-* Support seamless and uninterrupted playback when content keys are rotated by preventing storms of license requests from clients (these should be spread out temporally where possible to prevent spiking loads at isolated times), by allowing quick recovery (the system should be resilient if the server or many clients fail), and by providing to the clients visibility into the key rotation signaling.
+* Support seamless and uninterrupted playback when [=content keys=] are rotated by preventing storms of license requests from clients (these should be spread out temporally where possible to prevent spiking loads at isolated times), by allowing quick recovery (the system should be resilient if the server or many clients fail), and by providing to the clients visibility into the key rotation signaling.
 * Support of hybrid broadcast/unicast networks in which client may operate in broadcast-only mode at least some of the time, e.g. where clients may not  always be able to download licenses on demand through unicast.

 This also should not require changes to DASH and the standard processing and validity of MPDs.